Canon 800D vs Ricoh GR II

 It is notable that the 800D has a microphone port, which is missing on the GR II.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 The GR II is a recent model that features in the current product line-up of Ricoh.
-In contrast, the 800D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 800D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 800D was succeeded by the Canon 850D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Ricoh websites.

 So what is the bottom line?
 Is the Canon 800D better than the Ricoh GR II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.